Hotel Splendide (1932 film)

-Hotel Splendide is a 1932 British comedy drama film directed by Michael Powell.
-It was made as a Quota quickie.
+Hotel Splendide is a 1932 British comedy drama film directed by Michael Powell and starring Jerry Verno, Anthony Holles and Edgar Norfolk.
+It was written by Philip MacDonald and Ralph Smart, and was made as a Quota quickie.

 Plot

 Jerry Mason inherits the Hotel Splendide at Speymouth but is disappointed when he sees it is a quiet place with few permanent residents.
-Gentleman Charlie, a jewel thief arrives after a long spell in prison expecting to be able to dig up the pearls he had buried - only to find the hotel has been built on the site.
+Gentleman Charlie, a jewel thief arrives after a long spell in prison expecting to be able to dig up the pearls he had buried – only to find the hotel has been built on the site.